“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” - Maya Angelou

 Inner beliefs and thoughts lead to our outer expressions and actions.
 The final result is how we look, so it is no wonder that self-care is viewed mostly as fluff and empty gestures.
 We are approaching it all backward.

 When you take your car into the shop they don’t just look at the outside of the vehicle, they also look under the hood and at internal workings.
-And if it is a reputable mechanic, they will advise you on ways to improve, maintain, and avoid possible future break downs.
+If it is a reputable mechanic, they will advise you on ways to improve, maintain, and avoid possible future breakdowns.

 Well, consider us your reputable mechanics.